To power economic growth, education in Peterborough is built around business

 Over £10 million of additional funding is being pumped into Peterborough’s current education providers, improving provision for the future workforce.

-£20 million has already gone towards the new University of Peterborough which is due to open in 2022.
-The curriculum will be wholly grounded in business needs and, courses will be delivered through a mix of on-campus lessons, in-work training and apprenticeships, and distance learning.
-The first three faculties are set to include business, innovation entrepreneurship and professional services; information technology, digital and creative services; and Agri-tech and environmental services.Find out more
+£20 million has already been invested in ARU Peterborough, a new university which is due to open in 2022.
+The curriculum will be wholly grounded in business needs and courses will be delivered through a mix of on-campus lessons, in-work training and apprenticeships, and distance learning.
+The first three faculties are set to include business, innovation entrepreneurship and professional services; information technology, digital and creative services; and agri-tech and environmental services.Find out more

-Students who interact with employers are four times more likely to avoid becoming Not in Education, Emploment or Training (NEET).
 The Skills Service runs engaging activities like work experience, careers fairs, mock interviews, and CV workshops, where employers can provide advice, guidance and even mentoring to students.
+The latest development has been the Inspire Series which gives students enterprise challenges and competitions across a range of sectors, where working with business mentors they can try and address real-life business challenges.

 Skills Service achievements 2019-2020